What Is GloPRO?

 How Do You Use GloPRO?

-According to the company website and their YouTube video, the GloPRO microneedling skin roller is simple to use in three main steps.
+According to the company website, the GloPRO microneedling skin roller works best when used at night.
+It is simple to use in three main steps.

 After the procedure, apply your favorite facial lotion within 60 seconds while the micro-channels in your skin are still open and ready to absorb.
 With continued use, the company claims you can start seeing results in just four to six sessions.